 “My little pony, sexy but lonely.….” (it’s important to note that the word sexy must be sung with a Sean Connery accent).

 Why?
-Who knows?
 He’s ten and thinks the word seksi is hilarious.
 I’m 40-esque and agree; especially when said with an accent while rolling your eyes dramatically.
-Now we have this shtick where certain extended family members call each other, sing the song (with the new improved lyrics of course) and then hang up.
+Now we have this shtick where certain extended family members call each other, sing the song (with the new improved lyrics) and then abruptly hang up.

 It’s the silly simple things in life, right?

 Know what else is silly and fun?
-When you go to the theatre to see the newest “My Little Pony” movie, that you insist that everyone in your party gallops up to present their movie ticket to the ticket collector.
+When you go to the theatre to see the newest “My Little Pony” movie and insist that everyone in your party gallops up to present their movie ticket to the ticket collector.
 FYI, this will only make YOU smile.
 The ticket collector will nervously avoid making eye contact.
 Clearly the dude doesn’t Prancercise.